08 Feb 5 Best Shrubs and Bushes for Curb Appeal in Minnesota

 Improving the front yard landscaping and curb appeal is often the first request from our landscape design clients.
 Here are some recommendations from our owner and lead designer Kent Gliadon.

 Dogwoods are also Minnesota tough and offer height, shade tolerance, and winter interest all in one plant.
-These new dogwoods are much more compact than a traditional red twigged dogwood, where traditional red twigged dogwoods reach 10’ tall by 10’ wide, the ‘arctic fire’ variety has been bred to stay in the 5-6’ tall by 3-4’ wide range which is much more desirable and manageable.
-The ‘firedance’ dogwood is a similar variety that also performs well, but stays a touch smaller, usually remaining in the 4-5’ tall by 4-5’ wide range.
+These new dogwoods are much more compact than a traditional red twigged dogwood.
+Where traditional red twigged dogwoods reach 10’ tall by 10’ wide, the “arctic fire” variety has been bred to stay in the 5-6’ tall by 3-4’ wide range, which is much more desirable and manageable for most homeowners.
+The “firedance” dogwood is a similar variety that also performs well, but stays a touch smaller, usually remaining in the 4-5’ tall by 4-5’ wide range.

-These shrubs maintain unique blue foliage throughout the year before turning a brilliant yellow orange in the fall.
+These shrubs maintain a unique blue foliage throughout the year before turning a brilliant yellow-orange in the fall.
 This combination of unique blue foliage and great fall color make them a great choice for front yard curb appeal landscaping.
-They also maintain an ideal size staying in the 3-4’ tall by 3-4’ wide size range when mature.
-‘Mount Airy’ is another great fothergilla variety that gives you a bit larger size staying in the 5’ tall by 4’ wide size range, although its foliage stays green instead of blue.
+They also maintain an ideal size, staying in the 3-4’ tall by 3-4’ wide range when mature.
+“Mount Airy” is another great fothergilla variety that gives you a bit larger size, staying in the 5’ tall by 4’ wide range, although its foliage stays green instead of blue.
 Don’t worry about either variety growing out of control anytime soon.
 They can be a bit slow growing in comparison to many shrubs, so ante up and buy the larger pot size if you’re planting these in the front yard and looking for height against the foundation.

 Forthergilla do great in full sun and light shade.
-Both varieties have nice looking early blooming white flowers in the spring as well.
-If the rabbits in your neighborhood get too hungry, they will get after these in the winter.
-Rabbits certainly prefer the taste of a burning bush better, which is one of the reasons I like fothergilla for strong fall color better than the burning bush.
-I use chicken wire to protect my fothergilla in the winter since I have a family of rabbits living under my shed, my dog doesn’t know he’s supposed to be in charge of chasing them off!
+Both varieties have nice-looking early blooming white flowers in the spring as well.
+However, if the rabbits in your neighborhood get too hungry, they will get after these in the winter.
+I use chicken wire to protect my fothergilla in the winter since I have a family of rabbits living under my shed, and my dog doesn’t know he’s supposed to be in charge of chasing them off!
+Rabbits prefer the taste of a burning bush, though, which is one of the reasons I like fothergilla for strong fall color better than the burning bush.
 You can find out more about our curb appeal design principles on our front yard landscaping page.

 1 ) Boxwoods

 Boxwoods are the unsung hero of beautiful front yard landscaping.
-They don’t even flower and they are still # 1 on my list for best curb appeal shrubs for Minnesota.
-These are very MN hardy and the only deciduous landscaping plants that remain green all winter long.
-When all of the beautiful flowering shrubs we love are leafless for 5 months during our cold winters, boxwoods provide the evergreen interest we so desperately need during the white of winter.
+They don’t even flower and they are still number one on my list for best curb appeal shrubs for Minnesota.
+These are very Minnesota-hardy and the only deciduous landscaping plants that remain green all winter long.
+When all of the beautiful flowering shrubs we love are leafless for five months during our cold winters, boxwoods provide the evergreen interest we so desperately need during the white of winter.

-Boxwoods are great for the front row (street side) of a multi-layer foundation planting forming a strong formal looking border and are the perfect plant to achieve both the cottage style and formal landscaping looks we love.
+Boxwoods are great for the front row (street side) of a multi-layer foundation planting, forming a strong, formal-looking border, and they are the perfect plant to achieve both the cottage style and formal landscaping looks we love.
 They work great as short hedges or shaped into individual round balls when used as border plants.
 Boxwoods will look great in front of all of the flowering shrubs mentioned above and all kinds of perennials as well.
-Boxwoods are extremely on trend and will be many years to come.
+Boxwoods are extremely on trend and will be for many years to come.

 If you’re looking for front yard landscaping help, be sure to contact us at KG Landscape.
 We have been improving curb appeal all over the Minneapolis/St. Paul area for over 13 years.
-Our design eye and experienced installation crews will turn your house into a welcoming home.
+Our eye for design and experienced installation crews will turn your house into a welcoming home.